kirthika-subramaniam/feed/README.md

 6.)

 7.)
-DONE: Load images into the FeedPlayer from our [pull from Github](../home/repo/). - Chethan Embed and show the FeedPlayer when choosing "images" at [/home/repo/](../home/repo/)
+DONE: Load images into the FeedPlayer from our [pull from Github](../home/repo/). - Chethan

 8.)
 DONE: Pull NASA feed into React FeedPlayer and show images. - Noopur